Parallel training with Kubeflow MIG

 -

-In the GPU Status tab, check the MIG instance usage during the training task.
+In the GPU status tab, view the current usage of MIG instances used during the exercise.